TimD1/vcfdist/README.md

 ## Introduction
-vcfdist is a distance-based small variant calling evaluator that:
+vcfdist is a distance-based **variant calling evaluation tool** that:
+- simultaneously evaluates **SNPS, small INDELs, complex, tandem repeat, and structural variants**
-- gives partial credit to variant calls which are mostly correct
+- gives **partial credit** to variant calls which are mostly correct
-- standardizes query and truth VCF variants to a consistent representation
+- **standardizes** query and truth VCF **variants** to a consistent representation
-- **requires local phasing of both input VCFs** and enforces correct local phasing of variants
+- **requires local phasing** of both input VCFs and enforces correct local phasing of variants
-- discovers long-range variant representation dependencies using a novel clustering algorithm
+- **discovers** long-range variant **representation dependencies** using a novel clustering algorithm
-- works on monoploid and diploid VCF contigs
+- works on **monoploid and diploid** VCF contigs

-This results in more stable SNP and INDEL precision-recall curves than vcfeval, particularly for complex variants. vcfdist also reports alignment distance based metrics for evaluation which are entirely independent of variant representation, providing greater insight into variant calling performance.
+This results in more stable SNP and INDEL precision-recall curves than previous work, particularly for complex variants. vcfdist also reports alignment distance based metrics for evaluation which are entirely independent of variant representation, providing greater insight into variant calling performance.

 This project is currently under active development.
 We welcome the submission of any feedback, issues, or suggestions for improvement!